 Stepping away from the monoradicals, we perform the same analysis for biradicals (Figs. 6 and 7).
 Importantly, in agreement with the argumentation in the previous section, no significant dipolar evolution artefacts are visible at the outer parts of the SIFTER traces for the biradical samples.
-Based on our derivation we would expect trends described by equations (35) and (36) for the observed background in biradicals, under the assumption of ideal pulses.
-Due to the selective pulse setup used here, we violate this assumption experimentally, which becomes apparent in observed low modulation depths of SIFTER traces and, accordingly, the unmodulated part of the background should be in line with the monoradical solution (equations (17,18)).
-Both for nitroxide as well as trityl biradicals we do observe that SIDRE data (Fig. 6 (b) and (e)), which represent the B_S term, appear to reflect the background decay observed in SIFTER data (Fig. 6 (a) and (d)) rather well with the exception of short traces on trityl radicals.
+Based on our derivation we would expect trends described by Eqs.
+(35) and (36) for the observed background in biradicals, under the assumption of ideal pulses.
+Due to the selective pulse setup used here, we violate this assumption experimentally, which becomes apparent in observed low modulation depths of SIFTER traces and, accordingly, the unmodulated part of the background should be in line with the monoradical solution (Eqs.
+17, 18).
+For both nitroxide and trityl biradicals, we do observe that SIDRE data (Fig. 6b and e), which represent the $B{\rm S}$ term, appear to reflect the background decay observed in SIFTER data (Fig. 6a and d) rather well with the exception of short traces on trityl radicals.